Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Jane Travis, 26, is a writing service writer and sports psychologist for the French Taekwondo Federation.
 She holds a degree in Physical education and has been engaged in taekwondo and karate for 15 years.
-She is also engaged in Frisbee Ultimate and uses a professional approach in her work.
+She is also involved in Frisbee Ultimate and uses a professional approach.